molangning/bypass/README.md

 Do remember to bookmark this github repository for the newest mirrors

-For self hosting, please fork this repository, import it into replit with the forked repository and set the language the PHP CLI
+For hosting on replit, please fork this repository, import it into replit with the forked repository and set the language the PHP CLI

+For self hosting or hosting on other services, please make sure that it is running Linux.
+I don't want to port it to windows cause it sucks.

 ## Bypass is restricted